コンテンツにスキップ

 [Venue] Yokohama Museum of Art

-[Fee] General ¥1,500 / University and vocational school students ¥1,100 / Junior high and high school students ¥500 / Over 65 years old (certificate required) ¥1,400 / Elementary school students and under free / Persons with a disability certificate and caregivers (1 Name) Free
+[Fee] Adults: 1,500 yen / University and college students: 1,100 yen / Junior and senior high school students: 500 yen / 65 years and older (proof required): 1,400 yen / Elementary school students and younger: Free / Persons with a disability certificate and caregivers (1 person) are free

 [Inquiries] 045-221-0300 (Yokohama Museum of Art)

-We will be giving away tickets to 5 groups of 10 people for the "Trialogue" exhibition currently being held at the Yokohama Museum of Art (until Sunday, February 28, 2021).
+We will give away tickets to the "Trialogue" exhibition, currently being held at the Yokohama Museum of Art (until Sunday, February 28, 2021), to 5 groups of 10 people.

 【Application method】

 If you are interested, please apply using the application form below.
-We look forward to receiving your applications.
+We look forward to receiving your application.

-The announcement of the winners will be made by shipping the tickets.
-(It will be mailed by the Kanagawa Prefectural Culture Division.)
+The announcement of the winners will be replaced by the delivery of the tickets.
+(The tickets will be sent by the Kanagawa Prefectural Cultural Affairs Division.)

-*If the ticket cannot be delivered to the winner due to unknown address, etc., the winner will be invalidated.
+*If we are unable to deliver the tickets to the winner due to an unknown new address, etc., the prize will be invalidated.

-*The personal information you provide will not be used for any purpose other than the lottery.
+*Personal information provided will not be used for any purpose other than the lottery.

-*This exhibition requires online reservations by specifying the date and time.
-Even if you have an invitation ticket, you will need to specify the date and time online.
+*This exhibition requires online reservation with a designated date and time.
+Even if you have an invitation ticket, you must reserve a date and time online.

 Related articles